AUTHOR: HERMAN HESSE

 "Did you," so he asked him at one time, "did you too learn that secret from the river: that there is no time?"

 Vasudeva's face was filled with a bright smile.
 "Yes, Siddhartha," he spoke.
 "It is this what you mean, isn't it: that the river is everywhere at once, at the source and at the mouth, at the waterfall, at the ferry, at the rapids, in the sea, in the mountains, everywhere at once, and that there is only the present time for it, not the shadow of the past, not the shadow of the future?"

 Also, I loved many verses as below.
 Here Siddhartha has a conversation with his friend Govinda (worthy one)

 "When someone is seeking," said Siddhartha, "it happens quite easily that he sees the thing that he is seeking; that he is unable to find anything, unable to absorb anything, because he is only thinking of the thing he is seeking,because he has a goal, because he is obsessed with his goal.
 Seeking means: to have a goal; but finding means: to be free, to be receptive, to have no goal.
 You, O worthy one, are perhaps indeed a seeker, because, striving for your goal, there are many things you do not see many things that are under your nose."

 I am happy to have found and read this.
 A recommended read.
-I need to find my voice now; it can be an Om, a song from my favorite composer or it can be mere silence.
+I need to find my voice now not to share with others but to find internal tranquility; it can be an Om, a Song or it can be mere silence.
 I need to have my voice.